As a business or website owner, chances are that you’ve already come across the term “link-building”.

 A note on DA/DR

 An authoritative website is a trustworthy source that offers credible information to users.
-You’ll typically look at the Moz Domain Authority (DA) score of 0-100 or the Ahfres Domain Rating (DR) score of 0-100.
+You’ll typically look at the Moz Domain Authority (DA) score of 0-100 or the Ahrefs Domain Rating (DR) score of 0-100.
 The higher the number, the more authoritative the site.

 Link building remains one of the biggest strategies in search engine optimization.
 Quality backlinks could make a difference in helping your site rank ahead of your business competitors.